jvhuang1786/jvhuang1786.github.io/_pages/randbball.md

 # NBA Salaries Analysis

-* This project was done with R
+* This project was done with R.

 * The goal was to try to find out which statistics contributed most to player salary.

-* Useful in classifying a range of salaries in contract negotiations
+* Useful in classifying a range of salaries in contract negotiations for teams and agents.

 * Libraries